mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 zone still exists.

-Although firmly committed to the eventual extermination of all G’naak, the Lords of Thunder are willing to undertake peaceful diplomacy and trade.
+Although firmly committed to the eventual extermination of all G'naak, the Lords of Thunder are willing to undertake peaceful diplomacy and trade.
 The matter-of- fact way they refer to eventually wiping out the people they are trading with can be unsettling but their money